1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: Signed between Baji Rao II (Peshwa) and the British, angering other Marathas.

-61. The Treaty of Bassein (1802) was signed between the British and:
+61. The Treaty of Bassein (1802) was signed between the British and___________.

 A) Scindia of Gwalior